RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 You can also customize the appearance of theorem callouts using CSS snippets.
 See the [styles gallery](#styles-gallery) for examples.

 Also check out the [No More Flickering Inline Math](https://github.com/RyotaUshio/obsidian-inline-math) plugin that lets you work with inline math much more comfortably.

+(The theorem in the screenshot is cited from [Tao, Terence, ed.
+An introduction to measure theory.
+Vol. 126.
+American Mathematical Soc., 2011.](https://terrytao.files.wordpress.com/2012/12/gsm-126-tao5-measure-book.pdf))

 ## Support development